Hunter Biden facing federal investigation over his 'tax affairs'

 The transition team said in a statement: “President-elect Biden is deeply proud of his son, who has fought through difficult challenges, including the vicious personal attacks of recent months, only to emerge stronger."

+A New Yorker profile on Hunter Biden last year detailed some of his business work in China, including how he accompanied his father on a 2013 trip to Beijing, where he met with a business associate.
+He also acknowledged having received a diamond from a Chinese energy tycoon involved in liquified natural gas projects.
+He downplayed the idea that the gift could have been intended to affect his father's policy.
+He told the magazine that he gave the diamond to an associate.

+“What would they be bribing me for?
+My dad wasn’t in office," he said.

-Biden’s younger son has been caught up in controversies before.
-While his father was vice president, Hunter joined the Naval Reserve only to be discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.
+Hunter Biden has been caught up in controversies before.
+While his father was vice president, Hunter joined the Naval Reserve and was discharged after testing positive for cocaine in his system, later revealing a yearslong struggle with addiction.

 He also joined the board of Ukrainian energy company Burisma in 2014, sparking concerns about the perceptions of a conflict of interest given the elder Biden was deeply involved in U.S. policy toward Ukraine.
-A Republican-led Senate investigation did not identify any policies that were directly affected by Hunter Biden’s work.
+An investigation by the Republican-led Senate did not identify any policies that were directly affected by Hunter Biden’s work.

 In the weeks before the election, Trump supporters used the existence of a laptop they said was connected to Hunter Biden — and the emergence of someone who maintains he had business discussions with him — to raise questions about Joe Biden’s knowledge of his son’s activities in Ukraine and China.
 The president-elect has said he did not discuss his son’s international business dealings with him and has denied having ever taken money from a foreign country.